-US: Green card holders will be exempted from Donald Trump’s immigration ban

-The White House underplayed the chaos triggered by the order and claimed that only 109 of 3,25,000 travellers to the US were detained in the last 24 hours.
+‘Not a Muslim ban’: Donald Trump says his immigration order was about fighting terror

+United States President Donald Trump has said that his immigration ban on citizens from seven Muslim-majority nations was not about religion, reported AFP.
+“This is about terror and keeping our country safe...America is a proud nation of immigrants and we will continue to show compassion to those fleeing oppression, but we will do so while protecting our own citizens and border,” he said in an official statement.

+Trump defended his statement by saying that around 40 Muslim-majority nations were not affected by the executive order.
+He blamed the media for propagating false news.
+“To be clear, this is not a Muslim ban, as the media is falsely reporting,” said the president.

-Permanent residents of the United States will be exempted from President Donald Trump’s immigration ban on citizens from seven Muslim-majority nations.
+Meanwhile, the administration said that permanent residents of US will be exempted from Trump’s immigration ban.
 “Green card holders as a matter of a policy are exempt from the executive order through the national interest waiver,” a senior administration official told AFP.

 The statement came a day after the ban order created confusion.
 On Saturday, the administration said permanent residents had to request for an individual exemption.
 The official claimed that till Sunday, as many as 170 people had been granted the waiver.
 “The entry of these individuals, subject to national security checks, is in national interest.
 Therefore, we expect swift entry for these individuals,” he added.